Customer Support

 lateral oscillation

-Lateral oscillation can be harmful to knee joint.
+Side-to-side oscillation can be harmful to knee joints.
 It can cause the wear and tear between the patella (kneecap) and femur trochlear groove, damaging the cartilage.
 It also improperly stresses the knee ligaments (LCL, MCL, ACL and PCL) that connecting the femur and tibia.

-LifePro Rumblex 4D vibration plate, for example, comes with lateral oscillation.
-The seller call their lateral oscillation as "linear'.
-Probably because the horizontal movement sounds like linear, but it is misleading.
+LifePro Rumblex 4D vibration plate, for example, comes with a side-to-side oscillation.
+The seller refers their side-to-side oscillation as "linear'.
+Probably because the horizontal movement sounds like linear.
+It is confusing.

 No Synchronization, No Exercise Objective

-An issue with a complex motion vibration plate is that each motion device employs a separate motor, so the motions are not synchronized.
-Such a complex motion vibration plate does not have a consistent rhythm and direction pattern.
+An issue with a multi-motion vibration plate is that each actuator employs a separate motor, so the motions are not synchronized.
+Such a multi-motion vibration plate does not have a consistent rhythm and direction.
 Our neuromuscular system may not get trained and enhanced from this type of random motion pattern.
-Also, without a consistent movement direction, you can not design a proper pose to utilize the vibration movement.
+Also, without a consistent movement direction, you can not develop a proper pose to utilize the vibration movement for muscle work.

-To create a complex motion with a rhythm pattern, all motions need to originate from a single motor.
+To create a multi-motion with a rhythm pattern, all motions need to originate from a single motor.
 Just like a 3-axis CNC machine, the rotations of all axes originate from a single motor.
-It would be costly to make such a single motor synchronized vibration plate to generate a complex motion.
-There is probably no valuable to create such a complex motion, because there is no evidence that complex motion is better than simple motions like pivotal oscillation and linear vibration, for health improvement purpose.
+It would be costly to make such a single motor synchronized vibration plate to generate a multi-motion.
+There is no logic to create such a multi-motion, because there is no evidence that multi-motion is better than simple motions like pivotal oscillation and linear vibration, for health improvement purpose.

-On a simple linear vibration plate or a simple pivotal oscillation plate, with a consistent movement pattern, you can design your exercise poses to target certain muscle groups, for instance performing L-squat to enhance muscles around the hip joint.
-However, on a complex motion vibration plate, you cannot develop an exercise pose with a clear objective.
+A simple linear vibration plate or a pivotal oscillation plate provides a consistent movement pattern, you can design your exercise poses to target certain muscle groups, for instance, performing L-squat to enhance muscles around the hip joint.
+However, on a multi-motion vibration plate, you cannot develop an exercise pose with a clear objective.

-We do not recommend complex motion types of vibration plate because their motions are not synchronized.
+We do not recommend multi-motion types of vibration plate because their motions are not synchronized.

 Due to its random motion pattern and movement direction, it is not possible to develop good exercise poses on this type of vibration plate.
 Improper pose can hurt your muscles, bones and the connecting tissues.

-Our recommendation is either a simple pivotal oscillation plate or a linear vibration plate.
-These models are reliable and have abundant ratings and feedback from a large population of users.
+Our recommendation is either a simple pivotal oscillation plate (seesaw) or a linear vibration plate.
+These two simple motion vibration plate move primarily in the vertical direction.
+These models are reliable and have received abundant positive ratings and feedback from a large population of users.

 Solenoid Oscillation